Graphics Editing, Missing Images

-Some Possible Reasons for Images Not Working After an Edit: Quick list of common image problems: (Details below)
+Possible Reasons for Images Not Working After an Edit

-Either your template folder is not unzipped or you are inadvertently working in the downloaded zip file.
+Either your template folder is not unzipped or you are inadvertently working in the downloaded zip file folder.

 You may not be editing the image you think you are editing.
 Try right clicking on the image on the template HTML page and choose "properties".
 Check the properties to see the exact image name and location on your computer.

-When you save your replacement images, try saving at different "image quality" settings.
+Try saving at different "image quality" settings.
 Try saving your .jpg images as NOT "progressive".
 Try different options on save to fix this problem.
 This will generally not be a problem with the HTML code, but rather will be a problem with either your graphics software or your save options.
-Please contact support for your graphics program rather than Allwebco template support if you have saved replacement images and they are not showing on your template pages.
+Check the help and/or support included with your graphics program.

 If you have created a new image and there are problems saving or the page is not updating with your new image, be sure to flatten your image layers in your graphics program before saving the file.
 See also the image editing support page.